An entrepreneurial venture that has achieved product-market fit and now faces either the “second valley of death” or exponential growth.

 The essence of scale-up leadership is to be open to learn, so to realize one’s own limitations and biases, seeking diversity of input and specialist support and embarking on a journey of experimentation, learning and adjustment.

 In the majority of scale-ups and stall-ups, the founders continue as MT in the scale-up phase, so they play a major role.
 Scale-ups are founded by at least 3 individuals – a real team.
 Having a team allows for constructive debate combining different perspectives.

-- Experienced entrepreneurs: Management teams of three or more
+- Experienced entrepreneurs: Management teams of 3 or more

 - Performance orientation: Ambitious, confident and competitive